ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

     - most OSes and langauges support this (e.g. python: https://docs.python.org/3/library/multiprocessing.shared_memory.html)
     - forking is a also common case, with copy-on-write parent and child share memory until a write
     - also shared dynamic libs - executables linking to same dynamic lib technically share the same memory
+### GARBAGE COLLECTION
+- Reference counting
+    - have a count of refs for each object, when refs go to zero, deallocate object
+- Tracing garbage collection
+    - naive mark-and-sweep
+         - mark phase that follows trees from root objects, and marks all reachable objects
+         - sweep phase - scan all memory for each object, any object not marked is deallocated
+    - tri-color mark-and-sweep
+        - naive is stop-the-world in that entire program supsended for a GC cycle, can't modify working set
+        - uses 3 colors:
+            - white - candidates for collection
+            - black - reachable from root, have no refs to objects in white set, not candidates for collection
+            - grey - reachable from root, not scanned for ref's to white objects yet

 ## CONCURRENCY